Creative activity:

 Process: Zine-Making; Map-Making; Mixed Media; Painting; Mark-Making; Collage; Storytelling

-Making a ‘zine’ (pronounced ‘zeen’) is an inexpensive and effective way of making an artist’s book.
+Making a ‘zine’ (pronounced ‘zeen’) is an cheap and effective way of making an artist’s book.
 Your zine is going to be your vehicle for exploring map-making as an artform.

 What you'll need